Cyb3RGER/bfbb_ap_world/README.md

   file.
 - Rarely items will be sent again when loading a save (because of a race condition).
 Just reloading the save should fix that.
-- The BfBB Client is on the wrong side in the Launcher.
 - The BfBB Client becomes unresponsive when patching.
 - Some Dependency creates ``laxtab.py`` and ``yacctab.py`` in the CWD.
 If you notice them you can just delete or ignore them.